BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: Introduction

 \subsubsection{The guard layer}

-The guard protocol in \sysname is a highly decentralized auditing and recovery layer, called \gossip. \gossip operates in synchronous steps and monitors the primary layer for liveness or safety violations (possible up to $f<3n/5$ faults in the primary layer) in the form of equivocations.
+The guard protocol in \sysname is a highly decentralized auditing and recovery layer, called \gossip. \gossip operates in synchronous steps and monitors the core layer for liveness or safety violations (possible with up to $\lfloor 3n_c/5 \rfloor - 1$ faults in the core layer) in the form of equivocations.
 If this happens, it enables a synchronous recovery protocol.
 Upon detecting such misbehavior, the guard validators transition to a recovery phase.
 This consists of running Byzantine Broadcast of accumulated evidence and deterministically agreeing on the set of core validators that misbehaved and then excluding them, potentially by slashing their stake.
 If the violation relates to liveness, then the reduced set of core validators restarts consensus, whereas if it was a safety violation, they first agree on the canonical fork.
-As a result, this safety mechanism allows \sysname to operate with optimistic responsiveness while retaining strong safety and liveness guarantees that rely on a synchrony assumption orders of magnitude longer than the speed of the chain.
+We emphasize that \gossip is not just a simple slashing mechanism, but a full-fledged recovery protocol ensuring that the overall system can continue operating even after a significant attack on the core layer.